 A skin lump removal workup involves a thorough assessment and decision whether the lump should be removed given the location on the face, the size, the unsightly cosmetic nature of the lump, or if the lump possesses other attributes that would suggest a malignancy.
 That is also why Dr. De Silva sends removed specimens for pathological evaluation to ensure that the lump is not cancerous.
-Dr. De Silva uses in some patients his own technique including the use of botulinum toxin a day or a week before lump removal in many cases in order to limit “stretch back” of the skin that can compromise the aesthetic result.
+Dr. De Silva uses in some patients his own technique including the use of wrinkle injection a day or a week before lump removal in many cases in order to limit “stretch back” of the skin that can compromise the aesthetic result.
 The removal of a lump on the face requires careful planning and design, the pattern of the removal is based on how collagen bundles align on the skin (so-called relaxed skin tension lines) to avoid unsightly scarring.
 Dr. De Silva performs every lump removal using microscope loupe magnification for ultimate precision and multi-layered wound closure, he relies on buried, dissolvable sutures to further limit stretch back in the coming months during healing that can lead to scarring.
 The use of slightly eversion of the wound edges using the final layer of stitches avoids skinning inwards of the wound edges that can lead to a depressed skin edge.
 Dr. De Silva only removes lesions in fully CQC accredited surgical facility, to minimise adverse events and ensure maximum quality of care.
 At present Dr. De Silva is only able to remove lesions and lumps in combination with other procedures including blepharoplasty, rhinoplasty, face and neck lifting.

 Lump Removal Aftercare